-The new zellamseeXpress gondola has opened up an old run into Glemmtal with plans to extend further towards Saalbach-Hinterglemm.
+The zellamseeXpress gondola, opened in winter 2016/2017, accesses an old run into Glemmtal with plans to extend further towards Saalbach-Hinterglemm.

 Did you know?
-The Steinerwirt is rated as Zell am See's top restaurant on TripAdvisor, while the Crazy Daisy is a popular apres-ski spot.
+Deins & Meins is rated as Zell am See's top restaurant on TripAdvisor, while the Crazy Daisy is a popular apres-ski spot.